 The FSF has been granted Listing with a 'Non-Standard' ("NS") designation.
 This designation was granted because of the unique governance arrangements and unit holder restrictions.
 For further information, please see a copy of the waiver under Documents on FSF's homepage on nzx.com.

-The Fund, and the Board of FSF Management Company Limited that oversees it, have no direct involvement in Fonterra's operations.
-However, as a holder of economic rights in Fonterra, the performance of the Fund is tied directly to Fonterra's performance.
+The Fund, and the Board of FSF Management Company Limited (the Manager) that oversees it, have no direct involvement in Fonterra’s operations.
+However, as a holder of economic rights in Fonterra, the performance of the Fund is tied directly to Fonterra’s performance.

 Disclaimer: This section is provided as general information only.
 It is not intended as a substitute for legal or professional advice to company directors and officers or investors.
 NZX Limited disclaims any liability arising from the use of this information.